Understanding Anima | The Woman in Every Man

 Mother: a man’s first taste of anima

 Characters like anima arise from the deepest reaches of the psyche and are independent of the ego.
 They’re archetypes.
 The personal expression of your archetypes is shaped through a lifetime of experience.
-Archetypes are blueprints that shape personality, behavior, and thought and feeling processes.
+Archetypes are blueprints that shape personality, behavior, and processes of thought and feeling.
 You are born with archetypes as basically rough outlines that are the same in everyone.

 A male’s mother or primary female caregiver is the first image given to his anima.
 She isn’t just his mother; she’s Mother, a Goddess, the giver of life.
 His mortal mother is used to fill in the details provided by the archetype’s blueprint.
 Then the image is filled in throughout his lifetime by experiences with females of all types, but especially the ones closest to him.